2018 London, Ontario municipal election: Voting system

-Ward 14, Hillier won with 2522 votes, 48 percent of votes cast.
+In Ward 14, Hillier won with 2,522 votes, 48 percent of votes cast.

 The amount of support recorded for the winning candidate is more than shown in those vote totals.
 Unusually, in the vote count for the 2018 London election, transfers of votes between candidates continued even after a candidate had accumulated a majority of votes still in play and had been declared the winner.
 In the mayoral contest for example, the winner (Holder) was determined in the 13th round so there was no need for a 14th round where Holder apparently is recorded as accumulating 100 percent of the votes.

 That the winner in nine out of 15 of the contests held in London in 2018 was elected with a majority of votes cast is noteworthy though.
 In other municipal elections where first past the post is used, more than half the winners are elected with just a minority of votes cast.
 (The 2017 Edmonton municipal election is an example where this happened.)

 Perhaps in part due to the large number of "exhausted" votes, the leader in the first count won in the end in all the contests in this election.
 There were no "turn-overs" caused by the front-runner not having the most overall support.

 Although ranked ballots were expected to increase the civility of the election, it failed to prevent the creation of two negative websites targeting former city councillor, Virginia Ridley (ward 10), and city councillor, Maureen Cassidy (ward 5).
 The controversy has since triggered an OPP investigation into the behaviour of several organizations and candidates in the 2018 municipal election.